Luavis/sherlock.py/README.rst

     < Ditective who program with Shell script >

 Shell script is well known script language which is used in most of unix-like OS.
 Shell script lanuage garuntee to run in most unix-like OS.
 So many software developers are using this language when they program install script or configuration script.
-Because this language is really old, There are several `problems <http://teaching.idallen.com/cst8207/16w/notes/740_script_problems.html>`_. and it is hard to maintain program which is writted by Shell script language.
+Because this language is really old, There are several `problems <http://teaching.idallen.com/cst8207/16w/notes/740_script_problems.html>`_. and it is hard to maintain program which is writted by shell script language.

 Install
 -------